-Contact lens prescriptions are valid for up to 2 years, meaning you can buy the lenses your prescription states for this duration.
+Contact lens prescriptions are valid for up to 2 years, meaning you can buy the contact lenses your prescription states for this duration.
 It is, however, advisable to have a yearly routine eye health check to make sure your eyes are not being harmed by wearing the wrong lenses.
-Although at Feel Good Contacts, we don’t need to see proof of your prescription as we trust you have a copy and know your visual requirements.
+At Feel Good Contacts, you can buy contact lenses without a prescription, as we don’t need to see proof of your prescription.
+We trust you have a valid copy and know your visual requirements.

 After your prescription has expired, you should go for an eye exam so your optician can discover if your vision or eye health has changed and you can receive an updated prescription.
 In the UK, it’s your legal right to request a copy of your own prescription after your eye exam.

 Do I have to buy contact lenses from my optician?